 - Mobile Website Speed Testing Tool

-Your content decides the importance of your page in search result.
-Keep in mind, Google’s primary focus is to serve most relevant information to users, and if your page does not offer any information about what user is looking for, it is hard to rank on first or even on next few pages.
+Your content decides the importance of your page in a search result.
+Remember, Google’s primary focus is to serve most relevant information to users.
+If your page does not offer any information about what user is looking for, it is hard to rank on first or even on next few pages.

 3. Mobile-Friendly (Responsive) Website

 This is a well-known fact now.
 Google started pushing down the sites in their search result, which is not mobile friendly.
 If you are still not aware of this, you must read this article about mobile friendliness.
-Make sure you have responsive site, or a separate site for phone.
+Make sure you have a responsive website or a separate website for your mobile phone visitors.

 4. Use SEO-Friendly URLs

 According to Google, they give importance to first three to four words in your URL.
 So keep your URL short.
 Include your targeted keyword in your URL.

 Rand Fishkin of Moz said more folders can “create a perception of depth for both engines and users, as well as making edits to the URL string considerably more complex.”

 Keep our keyword closed to the beginning.
 If possible, start your title with your keyword.
 We know, the title is one of the most important ranking factors, so make sure you use your keyword in title wisely.
 Here is an example.